 - Will not let go of problems or mistakes.
 The bad boss returns to discuss negative events continually and searches for faults in employees.

 - Will not accept constructive feedback and suggestions for improvement.
 The bad boss can't deal with disagreement from employees who have their own opinions about work-related issues.
+While this bad boss won't openly disparage and abuse their employees, they also will not listen to them.

 - Lacks integrity, breaks promises and is dishonest.
 Bad bosses make up stories when they don't know the answer to an employee's question and they are not motivated to find out.

 - Causes dissension among staff members by his or her actions and comments.
+For example, discussing the work responsibilities or home life of one employee with another employee.